How to Surf a Hurricane, Chapter 1

 Dmitri raised his fist, the tip of a scar on his wrist poking out of his cuff.
 “No. Do not dirty yourself with begging.
 I’ve made up my mind.
 We are done.”
 He marched out of the room.

 Moro Petroff wandered the white hallways of Petroff Power’s headquarters in a daze.
-I can’t believe it.
-I thought it was always just threats to push me to deliver faster.
+I thought he was making empty threats to push me to deliver faster.
 He stopped in front of Dmitri’s portrait in the hallway, next to the portraits of the two previous CEOs.
 After everything Maksimilian and Gregory did to start this company, to provide for the family…

 Without thinking, he found himself back at his desk.
 Sighing, he dropped into his chair.
 His workspace automatically appeared, projected onto his thick-rimmed glasses.
 Looking up from the virtual mess on his desk, the blueprints for his project floated in front of him, teasing him.